Ready for Distance Education?

 If you are considering taking an online or hybrid course, you need to be ready for the different style of learning that takes place through distance education.
-The requirements and time commitments for distance education courses are no less than that of any face-to-face course.
+The requirements and time commitments for distance education courses are no less than that of any face-to-face course and for some students, may require more time.
 Distance education is a flexible alternative that makes earning college credit possible for students who have difficulty attending on-campus courses.

 The following are some common myths and facts about courses offered through distance education that you should consider:

 - Myth: Distance education courses are easier than face-to-face courses.

 - Fact: Online or hybrid courses may be more difficult for some students because it requires commitment and responsibility.

 - Myth: Online courses at Southern Union are self-paced.